platinumazure/eslint-plugin-qunit/docs/rules/no-setup-teardown.md

-# Forbid setup/teardown module hooks (no-setup-teardown)
+# Disallow setup/teardown module hooks (no-setup-teardown)

 :two: The `"extends": "plugin:qunit/two"` property in a configuration file enables this rule.